 Fees are subject to change by action of the UC Regents.

 Merit-based scholarships of $1,000 from the UCLA International Institute are available for ten outstanding UCLA Global Studies Majors or Minors participating on a Global Studies summer program.
 Global Studies Majors/Minors must have a 3.50 GPA overall for their academic studies at UCLA.
-Since scholarships are limited in number, we recommend that UCLA students interested in the program's scholarship also apply for financial aid by the necessary deadlines.
-See Scholarships page.
+Since scholarships are limited in number, we recommend that UCLA students interested in the program’s scholarship also apply for financial aid by the necessary deadlines.
+See the Scholarships page.

 Financial aid for Summer Sessions Travel Study programs is available to qualified UCLA students.
 All other students should inquire about financial aid at their home institution.
 For details about the financial aid application process, please visit the Financial Aid section of this Web site.